WorkplaceX/workplacex.github.io/about.md

 We provide online support.
 Send us an email to **info(at)workplacex.org**

 ## Production Ready
 Is WorkplaceX production ready?
 We are almost there :-) At this stage use it to acquire new projects and convince customers.
+The api's are quiet stable and we do not expect any major changes.
 Also use it for non-critical internal applications.
 We update this page frequently about current progress.

 ## Support Us
 Your support is vital in enabling Workplacex.org initiative to fulfill its mission to share and further develop its code base.
 You can do so and

+* Make suggestions for new features you'd like to see
+* Let others know about it
+* Submit an Issue
 * Give us a star on GitHub
-* Submit an Issue
-* Make suggestions for new features you'd like to see
+* Fork us on GitHub
 * Change code and submit a pull request
 * Update documentation and send a pull request
 * Use it in your next project
-* Let others know about it